PecanProject/betydb-data-access/original_api.md

 that is easy to view and use in any spreadsheet software and in R.  Other possible formats are JSON and XML.

-In the discussion that follows, most URLs given as examples are clickable, and the results of the various API calls represented by these URLs will then be viewable in a browser.
+In the discussion that follows, most URLs given as examples are clickable; the results of the various API calls represented by these URLs will then be viewable in a browser.
 In most of these calls, we will write the URLs to request results in XML format rather than in CSV format.
-This is mainly for
-convenience: requests for XML format will usually display the result in the browser whereas requests for CSV format will result in a CSV file being produced and downloaded; this would require the additional step of opening the CSV file in a suitable application program.
+This is mainly for convenience: requests for XML format will usually display the result in the browser whereas requests for CSV format will download a CSV file.

 If, however, you want to see what the result would be in either of the other two formats, this is easy to do: After clicking the link and seeing the XML result